mozilla/ActiveData/docs/Qb_Expressions.md

 `regexp` Operator
 -----------------

-Return TRUE if a property matches a given regular expression.
+Return `true` if a property matches a given regular expression.
 The whole term must match the expression; use `.*` for both a prefix and suffix to ensure you match the rest of the term.
 Also be sure you escape special characters:  This is a JSON string of a regular expression, not a regular expression itself.
 Only the *simple* form exists.

 		{"prefix": {variable: regular_expression}}